CivicSpleen/ambry/doc/DEVEL-README.md

 ```

     2. Provide PostgreSQL credentials
 Tests use two databases - sqlite and postgresql.
-SQLite does not require any setup, but PostgreSQL does.
+SQLite does not need any credentials, but PostgreSQL needs.
 You should add postgresql-test section with dsn to the database section of the ambry config.
 Example:
 ```yaml
 database:
     ...